 Types of Industrial Chillers

 Types of chillers used in industries such as petrochemicals and food production include air-cooled and water-cooled.
 These types of chillers differ in how the refrigerant gives off the heat it absorbs.
 Each class has its advantages and disadvantages, depending on its use:

 - Air-Cooled Chillers: Air-cooled chillers use ambient air to cool the refrigerant.
 These cooling units have numerous applications.
 Food processing and plastics use air-cooled chillers to maintain temperatures of products.
 Many maintenance personnel prefer air cooled chillers because they are a stand-alone unit and do not require any additional equipment to function.

 - Water-Cooled Chillers: Industrial water chillers require a separate cooling tower to remove heat from the refrigerant.
 Compared to air-cooled chillers, water-cooled units take up less space, even with the cooling tower.
-But they do need a sizeable water-filled tower that requires a continual water source, which wastes water.
+But they do need a sizable water-filled tower that requires a continual water source, which wastes water.
 This can be a detriment especially in areas with water restrictions.

 Beyond the means of cooling the refrigerant, chillers also have several compressor types.
 Screw and scroll are two different ways of compressing the cooling agent used in the chiller:

 - Screw Chillers: Screw chillers come in water-cooled and air-cooled varieties.
 These use the movement and force of one or two screws to compress the refrigerant inside.
 Screw chillers come in capacities of 30 to 400+ tons, for everything from heavy-duty to light-duty HVAC applications.